Baking Powder Substitute

 The main difference between baking soda and baking powder is the acidic component in the latter.
 To use baking soda as a substitute for baking powder, you must add an acidic component such as lemon juice or vinegar.

 Lemon juice also works wonders during baking.
 To substitute baking powder, you’ll need a lemon juice-baking soda mixture.
+Keep in mind this will alter the taste of the finished recipe, so it’s best reserved for desserts and baked goods with a citrus flavor component.

 baking powder substitute.

-More cooking resources
+More helpful cooking resources

 substitute baking powder.

-Baking Powder Substitute | 3 Ingredients Only
+Baking Powder Substitute (3 Ingredients)

 5 from 7 votes